AlbanBarbosa1982/HelloWeb3/README.md

 - **Install gke-gcloud-auth-plugin**: This step installs the `gke-gcloud-auth-plugin` which is required for `kubectl` to authenticate with GKE.
 - **Get GKE credentials and set KUBECONFIG**: This step retrieves the credentials for the GKE cluster and sets the `KUBECONFIG` environment variable.
 - **Helm Deploy**: This step deploys the application to the GKE cluster using Helm.

-## Train of Thought

-(You can fill this section with your thoughts on the workflow.)

-## Improvements

-(You can fill this section with potential improvements for the workflow.)